 In this updated guide, the same standards are used but these have been combined to make it easier for countryside managers to use.
-They have also been aligned with the location categories developed in relation to health and safety criteria1.
+They have also been aligned with the location categories developed in relation to health and safety criteria (Locations identified in the Risk Control Matrix, developed by the Visitor Safety in the Countryside Group).